The Magi and the Christmas

 was.
 When

 they saw the star, they were overjoyed.
-There definitely seems to be
+Later there definitely seems to be

-a change in the behavior of the star after they left Herod.
-Now it is more than
+a change in the behavior of the "star" after they left Herod.
+Now

 a sign.
 It is leading them precisely.